wandb/docs/docs/support/how_access_api_controlled.md

 tags:
    - None
 ---
 For authorization when accessing the API, W&B uses API keys.
 Find your API keys in your [settings](https://app.wandb.ai/settings).
 Store your API key securely and avoid checking it into version control.
-Additionally, add Service Account users to your team for enhanced access management.